videojs/video.js/docs/guides/removing-players.md

 Showing / Hiding a Player
 -------------------------

-For instance, if you have a modal that a player appears in, you should create the player when the modal pops up, and dispose the player when the player shows / hides.
-If the Flash tech is used and you try to hide it, things will go poorly.
-Even with other tech, calling `dispose()` on a player will free up resources for the browser.
+For instance, if you have a modal that a player appears in, you should create the player when the modal pops up.
+When the modal hides, dispose the player.
+If you try to hide the Flash tech, things will go poorly.
+Even with other tech, calling `dispose()` on a player that's not needed will free up resources for the browser.

 Why Is This Needed?
 -------------------